The PointGroupNRG code for numerical renormalization group calculations with discrete point-group symmetries: Applications

-As an example of the application of \verb|PointGroupNRG|, we investigate an impurity system with two $E_g$ orbitals.
-This can be regarded as a transition metal impurity with the outer $d$ shell degeneracy split by a crystal field with cubic symmetry $O_h$ into a three-fold degenerate $T_{2g}$ upper level and a two-fold degenerate $E_g$ lower level, where the energy difference between the two of them is sufficiently large to discard the $T_{2g}$ subspace altogether.
+We now investigate a model consisting of two orbitals belonging to the irreducible representation $E_g$ of the cubic point group $O_h$, each one connected to a channel of the same symmetry.
+This model can be regarded as a transition metal impurity with the outer $d$ shell degeneracy split by a crystal field with cubic symmetry $O_h$ into a three-fold degenerate $T_{2g}$ upper level and a two-fold degenerate $E_g$ lower level, where the energy difference between the two of them is sufficiently large to discard the $T_{2g}$ subspace altogether.

 For the orbital part, we use the basis functions and Clebsch-Gordan coefficients found in the tables by Altmann and Herzig \cite{Altmann}.
 The orbital basis functions are

 where $\psi_a(\mathbf r)=R(r)Y^0_2(\theta,\varphi)$ and $\psi_b(\mathbf r) = R(r)[Y^2_2(\theta,\varphi) + Y^{-2}_2(\theta,\varphi)] /\sqrt 2$ are real harmonics with a radial term $R(r)$.